SHaDeX0/fast-n-fresh/README.md

 # fast-n-fresh

-A website to order food online using Database Management System by implementing AWS, Express, Material UI, MySQL, Node & React
+A web app with user friendly UI design to order food, after login and view cart for checkout Developed using MySQL, Express, React, Node, AWS, Material UI